jai-imageio/jai-imageio-jpeg2000/README.md

 * Copyright © 1999/2000 JJ2000 Partners
 * Copyright © 2005 Sun Microsystems
-* Copyright © 2010-2014 University of Manchester
+* Copyright © 2010-2015 University of Manchester
+* Copyright © 2014-2015 Stian Soiland-Reyes

 The complete copyright notice for this project is in [COPYRIGHT.md](COPYRIGHT.md)